lfost42/grafana-notes/k8s/cka/itkiddie.md

       stabilizationWindowSeconds: 30
 ```

 Apply the file
 `k apply -f hpa.yaml`

-Step 3 Check the HPA is working
+Step 3 Check the HPA is working.
 `k -n autoscale get hpa`

 We should see the reference is Deployment/apache-deployment.
 After a small amount of time we should see the CPU targets with values e.g. CPU: 1%/50%.